nidium/Nidium/README.md

 It leverages the combination of **Skia** Graphics from Google, and Mozilla's JavaScript Engine (**SpiderMonkey**) and many more awesome librairies.

-nidium also sheeps with its own layout engine.
+nidium also ships with its own layout engine.

 It supports various common well known API such as :